lrthomps/lrthomps.github.io/_posts/2020-09-13-data-where.md

 subtitle: "Uh, where again?"
 tags: ["machine learning"]
 date:   2020-09-13
-summary: Last night I was on a data science career panel (of awesome ladies!) as part the [Vancouver Datajam 2020](https://www.vancouverdatajam.ca/) and I promised (as I've been meaning to do for a while...) to post a list of data resources.
+summary: Last night I was on a data science career panel (of awesome ladies!) as part the Vancouver Datajam 2020 and I promised (as I've been meaning to do for a while...) to post a list of data resources.

 ---

 Last night I was on a data science career panel (of awesome ladies!) as part the [Vancouver Datajam 2020](https://www.vancouverdatajam.ca/) and I promised (as I've been meaning to do for a while...) to post a list of data resources.
 The hardest part of finding data isn't finding such a list but finding such a list that is up-to-date!
 To that end, this list was **last verified September 13, 2020**.

+A very well maintained, corporately sponsored, [model and dataset](https://www.tensorflow.org/resources/models-datasets) resource is offered by Google.
+Many of the datasets below are built into [tensorflow datasets](https://blog.tensorflow.org/2019/02/introducing-tensorflow-datasets.html).

 ### Ok, but how to divvy up the data types?